pennmush/pennmush/game/CONNLOG.md

 Internals
 ---------

-There are three tables in the database:
+There are four tables in the database:

 * *checkpoint*, which only holds a single row - the time, which the mush updates every few minutes.
 This time is used when recovering